-Red feels his cheeks warm at the effusive praise, and finds his gaze returning to Giovanni’s.
+Red feels his cheeks warm at the effusive praise, and looks up at Giovanni.
 “What would you do, if you could?
 I mean, if you didn’t have to be…” He gestures vaguely around, meaning not just the office but the city and region beyond.
 “All this?”

 Giovanni’s brow rises, and his gaze falls to his persian as he reaches down to scratch it again.
 The large cat begins to purr, and for a minute the deep, rhythmic thrum is the only sound in the room.

 “I wonder that myself, sometimes,” Giovanni finally says.
 “What I would be in a world at peace.
-A world without any remaining uncharted wilds, where every god has been captured or killed, where people can live as long as they’d like.
+A world where the wilds have been charted and tamed, where every god has been captured or killed, where people can live as long as they’d like.
 I’m not sure I have a good answer, but… I think, in another life, I might have been an explorer.”

 Red smiles, imagining it for a moment before his confusion hits.
 “But if all the wilderness is charted…?”